richardltc/boxwallet/README.md

 ### How do I run? ###

-* Download the archived file, for the platform of your choosing, extract the files and simply run: `./boxwallet install`
+Download BoxWallet, for your platform of choice, extract the files to a location of your choosing and then choose your coin by running `./boxwallet coin`.

+After you've chosen your coin of choice, simply run: `./boxwallet install`

-This will download the official binaries from the coin's Project website, and installs the BoxWallet CLI app.
+This will download the official binaries from the coin's Project website, and installs them in /home/<your_user>/boxwallet/.

 Then, change to the `boxwallet` folder in your home folder, and run `./boxwallet start`, to start the coin's damon server and then you can run  `./boxwallet dash`, where you should be prompted through an initial wizard to get you going.